Perth Amboy Public Library

 The Perth Amboy Public Library is the free public library in the city of Perth Amboy, New Jersey, located at 196 Jefferson Street.
+It was added to the National Register of Historic Places on September 24, 2025, for its significance in architecture.

 Circulation

 Serving a population of 47,000, the collection includes a collection of 177,469 volumes and circulates 110,260 items per year.
 The library is a member of the Libraries of Middlesex Automation Consortium.

 History

 In 1825, several Perth Amboy citizens created the Perth Amboy Library Company, but disbanded in 1835 with the book collection being scattered.
 The Perth Amboy Library Association was created in 1888, again by a group of locals citizens who in 1891 the saw the library became incorporated under state law.
 In 1896, the Perth Amboy Free Public Library, with municipal support.

 From its inception the library relocated five times.